crcx/parable/REFERENCE.md

       [ [ true ] [ 'hmm, this is a strange number!' ] ] \
     ] when

+## split

+    string value - pointer

+Given a string, split it into pieces wherever the value (a character or string) is found and construct an array from these pieces.
+Return the array.

+Example:

+    'hello brave new world'
+    ' ' split

+## join

+    pointer value - string

+Given an array and a value, convert the values in the array to strings and construct a new string, concatenating the pieces together with the specified value (a string or a character) between them.

+Example:

+    [ 'this' 'is' 'a' 'series' 'of' 'values' ]
+    '---' join

 ## apropos

     string - string